cmbrandt/cxx-fundamentals/2_design_patterns.md

 * Maintains a reference to a Strategy obect

 ### Variations:
-* N/A
+* Policy (using templates)

 ### Pros:
 * Algorithms are encapsulated into objects and can be exchanged at runtime
-* Adding new strategyies is as simple as implementing a new `ConcreteStrategy`
+* Adding new strategies is as simple as implementing a new ConcreteStrategy
-* Replaces the traditional `if/else` statements and `switch` statements
+* Replaces the traditional if/else and switch statements

 ### Cons:
 * Clients must know and choose the correct strategy
-* The number of objects (strategies) increases heavily
+* Increased number of classes
+* Increased runtime overhead of indirection

 ## Template Method